Esoteric Masons

 Q - Do I receive a membership card when I pay my dues?

-A - No, we do not send out membership cards. <Masonicinfo Note: Try Avery.
+A - No, we do not send out membership cards. <Masonicinfo Note: "Doctor" Gilbert might consider Avery.
 They have nice stuff you can do on an ink jet printer.
 Then again, the five year olds they may get as members probably wouldn't be too interested.
-And why muck up a money-making project that's already working?>
+And why take a chance with U.S. Postal investigators charging you with fraud with you can just say 'We don't do membership cards...." >

 Q - What do I receive for my money?